kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

 ## Onward soldier!

 - C++ is really growing on me.
-  I spent a lot of today reading through and working on some OpenGL stuff.
+  I spent a lot of yesterday reading through and working on some OpenGL stuff.
   I plan to continue with that.

 - It's certainly not easy, but I like the challenge and plan to stick with it.